fdavidcl/stackedit-docs/ruby-ten-lines.md

 solution.neighborhood.detect { |attempt, fitness| fitness > @current_fitness }
 ```

 Assuming the `.neighborhood` returns a collection of possible solutions and their performance (fitness), this finds the first one which improves the current solution.
-Actual usage: <https://git.io/vPxQ6>
+Actual use: <https://git.io/vPxQ6>

--   `detect` recibe un predicado y devuelve el primer elemento del array
-    que lo cumple
--   Máxima pendiente? `max_by`
+-   `detect` receives a predicate and returns the first ellement of the collection which verifies it.
+-   If you want to get the best solution in the neighborhood instead, you can use `max_by`
 -   Muchos más métodos de iteración:
     [`Enumerable`](https://ruby-doc.org/core-2.5.0/Enumerable.html)